Idkennaa/CreditRisk-Cap-2024/README.md

 3. **Its difficulty with working with interdependent featutes as most of the features used in the dataset may be interdependent**.
 Due to these boundaries, other models will also be taken into consideration

+- ### 2.
+K - Nearest Neighbor Method
+The K- Nearest Neighbor method is another technique that will be applied to this dataset.
+With the nature of this technique creating grounds for faster training, ease of implementation and irregular relationships between features( non - parametric feature felationships), it will be asuitabe method to create a model with.
+Few shortcomings of this tecnique, such as **handling of irrelevant features** and **lack of precision in handling Noisy Data**, will also lead to its pairing with another machine learning technique to select a suitable & efficient model

+- ### 3.
+K - Deision Tree Method

 ## Benefits of Prediction Model